 Comparative Fault System

-In this situation, if the injured party is discovered to be more than 50% at fault then they may be ineligible to receive compensation in court from the other party or parties involved with the accident.
-This can be potentially devastating when an accident has left you with extensive medical bills and loss of income.
-This is why it’s crucial to involve an attorney that can fight on your behalf to prove the fault of the other party and prevent you from being unjustly blamed for the cause of the accident.
+In this situation, if the injured party is discovered to be more than 50% at fault, then they may be ineligible to receive compensation in court from the other party or parties involved with the accident.
+This can be devastating when an accident has left you with extensive medical bills and loss of income.
+That’s why it’s crucial to involve an attorney that can fight on your behalf to prove the fault of the other party and prevent you from being unjustly blamed for the cause of the accident.

 Have questions about your case?Contact us